Wavy Hair Care

 **Update, November 2020.
 I wanted to update this post to try to give some comparison of air drying or diffusing with mousse.
 See the graphic below.
 I used the same products as I had used before, but to try out air drying with a fan to speed it up.
 I also did a lot of microplopping to try to encourage volume and waves despite air drying.
 This broke my clumps up into smaller pieces than I would usually have.

-So, I don’t think the clump size shown in the photos below are ‘fair’ comparison.
+As a result, I don’t think the clump size shown in the photos below are ‘fair’ comparison.
 Still, this gives you an idea of the volume difference an the difference in the tightness of my waves.
 Diffusing helps a lot with volume, and it helps a lot with keeping my waves tighter.
 Air drying lets my waves loosen up quite a bit before they dry.

 Air drying is on the left, diffusing is the photo on the right.
 In both I used NYM curl talk shampoo and conditioner, and suave captivating curls mousse.